BobTheNerd10/sourced-family-tree/README.md

-# Source-based Family Tree
+# Sourced Family Tree
-A source-based family tree that's based on using sources as the primitive data structure rather than pedigrees.
+A source-based family tree tool that uses sources as the primitive data structure rather than pedigrees.